Mater Dei is a Catholic, co-educational, college preparatory high school located in Santa Ana, California.

 - The Guidance & Counseling Center is supported by six academic counselors, five personal counselors; the center includes the College & Career Resource Center; parent/student access to Naviance, a comprehensive college and career web-based software for college planning

 - Teaching faculty are credentialed; over 40% have advanced degrees

-- 15% of faculty/staff are MD alumni
+- Over 5% of faculty/staff and coaches are MD alumni

 - All students and teaching faculty utilize an iPad which has enhanced the educational and assessment process with digital textbooks, applications and online learning resources through Blackboard.com

 - Over 52 dynamic, cost effective e-text titles are available.
 Over 90% of books are electronic for most incoming freshmen.

 - Over 500 approved learning apps and platforms including Blackboard Learn, Keynote, Notability, Pages, and the student-created Mater Dei High School App to name a few.